adrian207/Azure-PIM-Solution/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) first.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Documentation Style Guide](docs/CONTRIBUTING-DOCUMENTATION.md) first.

 **How to contribute:**
 1. Fork the repository